openaustralia/planningalerts/README.md

 If for some reason the webhook isn’t configured, or something else goes wrong, you can manually load replies from your WriteIt site.

-Navigate to the admin page for the comment you think there is a new reply for, e.g. `/admin/comments/123`.
+Navigate to the admin page for a comment, e.g. `/admin/comments/123`.
-Use the “Load replies from WriteIt” button to load in new replies.
+Use the “Load replies from WriteIt” button to load in new replies to that comment.
-PlanningAlerts will fetch any answers from the API for your WriteIt site and create new replies to the comment.
+PlanningAlerts will fetch any answers from the API for your WriteIt site and create new replies and associate them with the comment.

 ## Deployment